The Nature and Form of Life in the Beyond

 Spirit communication happens when the conditions are right.
 On this side, there needs to be a cheerful atmosphere of expectation.
 Once this is established, the medium is usually able to blend thoughts with those being projected by the other world’s spirit communicator.
 These thoughts are perceived by the medium as a voice, pictures, or sensations.
 By putting the various impressions together, enough evidence can be established to prove that contact has been made with a dead loved one.
 The energy that fuels this wonderful phenomenon is the power of love.
 It is love that builds the bridge between the two worlds.

 The Evidence of Life After Death

 Often, evidence for life after death is strong enough to reassure the converted, but not conclusive enough to convince unbelievers.
-It is much more difficult to work with a sceptical person.
-I have given very accurate evidence, when demonstrating in the supportive atmosphere of the Spiritualist Churches, but to provide the same detail to a hard-nosed journalist is another matter.
-Nonetheless, I have endeavoured to demonstrate mediumship on television, over the radio, and in front of sceptics.
-Sometimes I fall flat on my face, but as a rule I have managed to provide clear evidence of survival, even when working in the most hostile of conditions.
+It is much more difficult to work with a skeptical person.
+I have given very accurate evidence when demonstrating in the supportive atmosphere of the Spiritualist Churches, but to provide the same detail to a hard-nosed journalist is another matter.
+Nonetheless, I have endeavored to demonstrate mediumship on television, over the radio, and in front of skeptics.
+Sometimes I fall flat on my face, but as a rule, I have managed to provide clear evidence of survival, even when working in the most hostile of conditions.

 The Cycles of Birth & Death